27 May 2022

 Young dad with his wife and baby focusing on his mental health

-Stigmatising mental health hurts everyone
+Stigmatizing mental health hurts everyone

 Honestly, it can be hard for anyone to talk about their mental health.
 We’re bombarded with negative media stereotypes of people with mental health issues as dangerous, unstable or violent.